About the US 41 Project

 An important highway project for Wisconsin

-Ongoing construction includes: traffic lanes expanded from four to six-ten lanes; 16 US 41 interchanges improved, with 13 of those interchanges completely rebuilt; 40 roundabouts added; 17 traffic cameras installed along US 41; and an eight-lane Lake Butte des Morts Causeway.
+Construction included: traffic lanes expanded from four to six-ten lanes; 16 US 41 interchanges improved, with 13 of those interchanges completely rebuilt; 40 roundabouts added; 17 traffic cameras installed along US 41; and an eight-lane Lake Butte des Morts Causeway.
 This project represents a significant step forward for Wisconsin and its economy.

 To guide you as you travel through the US 41 highway system, check out our 2015 Travelers Guide.